authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/clients.md

 [integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information including the algorithm column for supported values.
 This value can not be set to `none`.

-The algorithm chosen must have a key configured in the [issuer_private_keys] section to be considered valid.
+The algorithm chosen must have a key configured in the issuer [jwks] section to be considered valid.
 In addition to the values listed we also support `none` as a value for this endpoint.
 When using the `none` value the Access Token is completely opaque and is not a JWT.